paynej5504/WDD3600/README.md

 To download these files click on the green "Code" button and click "download ZIP".
 Once the files are done downloading, unzip them and begin using.

 ## To use
-To use the files, open GitBash in the main folder of the downloaded files and in GitBash type ```npm start```.
+To use the files, open GitBash in the main folder of the downloaded files and in GitBash type ```npm install``` to download node_modules.
+Once those are downloaded type ```npm start```.
 The app will then open in the browser on localhost:3000.